 I am an Assistant Professor in the Department of Humanities and Social Sciences, IIT Delhi, India.

-My broad research interests are human sentence processing, natural language parsing, natural language modeling, and dependency grammar.
+My broad areas of research are human sentence processing, natural language modeling, natural language parsing,